tflood849/configure-ad/README.md

 - Windows Server 2022
 - Windows 10
 - Active Directory Domain Services (AD DS)
-- DNS
-- Group Policy

 ## Lab Overview
 The lab consists of:
 - One Windows Server acting as a Domain Controller
-- One Windows 10 client joined to the domain
+- One Windows 11 client joined to the domain
 - Centralized authentication and management using Active Directory

 ## Skills Demonstrated